 It’s time for Png Optimization yo!

 For PNG Optimization: PNG (or Portable Network Graphics) was a replacement to GIF and is one of the most widely used lossless graphic formats on the net.
 Whenever you are setting up a website that has a heavy amount of images going for it; You often have to rely on other formats then JPEG or .jpg because although the .jpg is good for most cases such as photos it is often a self-destructive file to have as every time you re-compress the quality of the .jpg gets worse and worse.
 Also known as lossy compression where the image is compromised to better suit the compression of the file. .jpg however cannot do alpha-channels natively, so if you wanted to show an image on your website that has a transparent background as an example.
 This is not possible. .jpg also cannot do palette limiting to simplify the image further to make it easier to compress.
 It just makes the image more blocky!
 To give an example lets say that I grabbed a screenshot of a window for a tutorial of mine and I wanted to save that screenshot.
 I don’t care about colors as it’s just a window with some text in it and the save for web inside of Photoshop.
 As you can see, the JPEG file with almost zero quality cannot quite perform to a PNG-8 format with 32 colors.
-If I wanted to be pixel-perfect on a particular window I could even save it as a PNG-24 and be at around 99Kbps which is only slightly bigger then the lowest (and most blockiest) jpeg image standard out there.
+If I wanted to be pixel-perfect on a particular window I could even save it as a PNG-24 and be at around 99Kbps which is only slightly bigger then the lowest (and most blockiest) jpeg image-standard out there.
 A .png file uses lossless compression, meaning it compresses the file type much like .zip file while retaining the original data.
 Every pixel is perfect in a .png and it does not lose any of its alpha layers for transparencies.
 I should note that predating .png there was .gif.
 The only thing .gif can do differently is .gif files can have animated frames.
-But for the sake of this article we’re going to focus specificly on .png
+But for the sake of this article we’re going to focus specifically on .png

 Webmaster does not like your .png!

 If you use Google Webmaster like I do and decide to launch the PageSpeed application to see how optimized your website is.
 It starts to complain about all of the .png files that are not compressed enough.
 Photoshop tries but their compression ratio isn’t all that great.
 And these are just the ones that are on the front of the page.
 Also, WordPress will make additional .png files depending on your theme and if the file is going to be used differently say in the title of a website as an example.
-Which means for every .png you upload to wordpress there’s 3-4 .png files that it generates.
+This means for every .png you upload to WordPress there are 3-4 .png files that it generates.
 You are probably also noticing the percentiles are very small.
-You could be thinking “whats 1k of data savings on a file.” well, if you have thousands of png files. it means megs of data, but it also means less data that has to be downloaded per page.
+You could be thinking “whats 1k of data saved on a file.” well, if you have thousands of png files. it means megs of data, but it also means less data that has to be downloaded per page.
 Faster response times is the end result.
-Thankfully we are not trapped in the 90’s were processing power is scarce and a website will max out the CPU decompressing all of those images. :)
+Thankfully we are not trapped in the ’90s were processing power is scarce and a website will max out the CPU decompressing all of those images. :)

 Aren’t there any free PNG compression tools out there?